symbol/symbol-docs/source/cli.rst

 To start using NEM2-CLI, configure a profile.

-A profile holds an account and a node url for a specific network.
-Profiles are used to set a base url and have an account to sign transactions.
+A profile holds an account and a node URL for a specific network.
+Profiles are used to set a base URL and have an account to sign transactions.

-Configure default profile.

 .. code-block:: bash